angelocarly/Passt/README.md

 # Passt
 My Java Spring Boot internship.

 During my internship I made a Java Spring Boot Authentication manager that uses OAuth2.0.
-The goal was to make this as secure as can be.
+The goal was to make this as secure as can be, this way it could be used to explain security concepts to young-graduates.

 - [Passt-sp](Passt-sp) is the resource server written in Java Spring Boot.
 - [Passt-idp](Passt-idp) is the authorization server written in Java Spring Boot.